Fulton County grand jury recommended charges against Lindsey Graham, Georgia senators

 The 28-page report in many ways aligns with the indictment filed by Fulton County District Attorney Fani Willis (D), who brought charges against Trump and 18 co-defendants.

-But it includes some notable deviations, including recommending charges for Trump-aligned attorney Cleta Mitchell and Michael Flynn, who briefly served as Trump’s national security advisor.
+But it includes some notable deviations, including recommending charges for Trump-aligned attorney Cleta Mitchell and for Michael Flynn, who briefly served as Trump’s national security adviser.
 Neither was ultimately included in the August indictment.

 The grand jury also recommended charges for Boris Epshteyn, a longtime aide to Trump, who was not charged by Willis but is listed as a not yet indicted co-conspirator in the federal Jan.
 6 case.